 - Huntington and New Earswick

-Alternatively, visit a 'drop-in' at your local community venue - contact us for details of where and when these happen, or check Facebook for more information.
+Alternatively, visit a 'drop-in' at your local community venue - contact the Adults Commissioning Team for details of where and when these happen.

-If your area isn't covered by a Local Area Coordinator, contact a Community Facilitator.
+If your area isn't covered by a Local Area Coordinator, contact our Community Facilitator.